NoNotNotes/Mneme/Garden/305a-mental-health-theories.md

 - **Dysfunctional**: ineffective use of defense mechanisms; results in negative ADL and social impact.
 ___
 # Crisis
-When events [[#Underlying Causes of Anxiety|causing anxiety]] becomes **overwhelming** and **usual coping patterns become suspended**.
+When events causing anxiety becomes **overwhelming** and **usual coping patterns become suspended**.
 These may involve man-made and natural disasters, interpersonal events, traumatic experiences, etc.
 1. **Maturational Crisis**: occurring as a normal part of growth and development e.g. leaving home for the first time, completing school, marriage, childbirth and rearing, beginning a career, etc. **The successful resolution of these crises result in positive character development**.
 2. **Situational Crisis**: **sudden or unpredicted events that threaten an individual's integrity** (physical, emotional, societal, economic, etc.).
 3. **Adventitious Crisis**: **unexpected unusual events** that can affect an individual or a multitude of people; a **social crisis** e.g. natural disasters; societal injustices like racism, kidnapping, terrorism; violent crimes.